 A year – maybe two years – later I met up with some non-college people, again through a mutual acquaintance.
 They were already a band, and they needed a singer.
 They auditioned me in a church hall, and said I was “OK” but that the lyrics I’d written were “mostly shit” (this was absolutely true, but of course at the time I was mortified).

 I had hopes for this band.
 All of them could play pretty good, although the drummer kept dropping his sticks.
 The guitarist had rock-star hair.
-There was a sexy girl who could sing and play trumpet.
-The bass player worked in the box office at The Junction, Cambridge’s hippest alternative music venue, and could get us slots in the rehearsal room (ie, the dressing room) there for free, at times when it suited us, and in a location (unlike church halls, or people’s bedrooms) where we could make as much noise as we liked.
+There was a girl who sang and played trumpet.
+The bass player worked in the box office at a local music venue, and could get us slots in the rehearsal room (ie, the dressing room) there for free, at times when it suited us, and in a location (unlike church halls, or people’s bedrooms) where we could make as much noise as we liked.